Compassion Cultivation Training | CCT Autumn Quarter 2019

 If you are an LCSW, LEP, LMFT, LPCC, RN, or licensed psychologist, you can earn 14 CE credits for your Compassion Cultivation Training class for a fee of $85.
 It is the sole responsibility of the participant to arrive on time, sign in and out at each class, and submit a separate course evaluation form at the end of the final class.
 No partial CE credit is available if more than one class is missed.

 At the end of the course, you will be able to:

 - Apply basic mindfulness skills to stay present to self and others

-- Apply learned compassion skills as a response to the everyday needs and demands of one’s personal and professional life
+- Apply learned compassion skills as a response to everyday needs and demands in personal and professional settings

 - Utilize compassion practice with oneself and others for emotional regulation in the face of distress

-- Differentiate between empathy and compassion and understand the difference between empathetic distress, compassion collapse and burnout
+- Describe the differences between empathy and compassion, and empathetic distress, compassion collapse, and burnout

-- Utilize self-compassion meditation for oneself in the context of personal and professional relationships
+- Utilize self-compassion meditation in the context of personal and professional relationships

-- Describe three sources of resistance to the cultivation of self-compassion
+- List three sources of resistance to the cultivation of self-compassion

-- Identify three ways to recognize resistance to compassion for others
+- Explain three ways to recognize resistance to compassion for others

 - Utilize mindfulness meditation in order to cultivate compassion

-- Cite current research studies on the effects and effectiveness of compassion cultivation practice
+- Describe current research studies on the effects and effectiveness of compassion cultivation practice

 Please review the following information for your profession